Aether-1337/Shoe_Scanner-/README.md

 Trainer Price Scraper: StockX & eBay UK

-A Python script that automates the search for a specific sneaker—**Nike Air Max 1 Pinnacle Ocean Fog UK 7.5**, you can edit the product search by amednding code lines 8 and 31 and price on code line 21 and 62 —It only works across StockX and eBay UK cureently.
+A Python script that automates the search for a specific trainer—**Nike Air Max 1 Pinnacle Ocean Fog UK 7.5**, you can edit the product search by amednding code lines 8 and 31 and price on code line 21 and 62 —It only works across StockX and eBay UK cureently.
 It scrapes listings, filters by price, and displays matching results under £160.